edisnezir/angular-mqtt/README.md

 ```

 ### Configuration
-Do not forget set your own mqtt configuration from environment.ts.
+Do not forget set your own mqtt configuration at environment.ts.
 ````
 export const environment = {
   production: false,